Portrait unveiled of Kevin Kamenetz, late Baltimore County executive

 Kamenetz had a tradition of periodically inviting former executives to gather with him so he could seek their advice and talk about the unique job that they all held.
 Turning serious, Venetoulis concluded his remarks by addressing Kamenetz directly, as if he were present.

 “We will really miss you,” he said.
-“This portrait will be a pleasant remainder of your friendship, your talent and your decency.”
+“This portrait will be a pleasant reminder of your friendship, your talent and your decency.”